The Terrible Towel®

 Long-time friend to Allegheny Valley School, Myron Cope passed away on February 27, 2008.
 Myron's involvement with AVS stretched more than a quarter century.
 In addition to his support of AVS through The Terrible Towel®, in 1983, he founded the Pittsburgh Vintage Grand Prix, an annual vintage car event that raises funds to support Allegheny Valley School and The Autism Society of Pittsburgh.

 When the Steelers play, fans around the world enthusiastically wave The Terrible Towel®.
 And they buy more "Terrible Stuff."
 Since 1996, Allegheny Valley School has realized more than $4 million from The Terrible Towel® and related items.

 You can cheer on the Steelers and also support Allegheny Valley School by purchasing Myron Cope's Official The Terrible Towel®.
 Products include a wide variety of towels (black, gold, golf, toddler, beach and woven), lapel pins, earrings, key chains, license plates and more.
-To order call 1-800-832-6883 or order online at steelers.com/catalog/.
-In addition to these products the trademark has been licensed for use on several other products listed below:
+To order call 1-800-832-6883 or order online at shop.steelers.com.
+In addition to these products the trademark has been licensed for use on other products including: